OCA/delivery-carrier/stock_picking_delivery_info_computation/README.rst

 column in that case.

-The volume is auto-computed when the picking is generated from a sales order, or a backorder is created from original picking, but remains editable while the picking is not validated for any possible manual edition.
+The volume is auto-computed when the picking is generated from a sales order, or a backorder is created from original picking, but remains editable for any possible manual edition.

-You also have a button available while the picking is not validated for recomputing volume with current data.
+You also have a button available for recomputing volume with current data.

 **Table of contents**